• Skip to primary navigation

 White Granulated – When “sugar” is listed as an ingredient in a recipe, granulated sugar is what it’s calling for.
 Derived from the juice of beets or sugarcane, this sugar has been stripped of its natural molasses.
 You can buy it in its natural tan color or a more-refined white version.

-Brown Sugar – Brown sugar is simply granulated sugar with varying levels of molasses added to it to create a slightly sticky, moist texture.
-Brown sugar has the ability to clump up, making it necessary to store it in an air-tight container.
+Brown Sugar - Brown sugar is granulated sugar with varying levels of molasses added to it to create a slightly sticky, moist texture.
+It can clump up, making it necessary to store it in an airtight container.
+If that happens, learn how to soften brown sugar easily.
 It’s primarily used in richer recipes where you want a deeper flavor.
+Learn how to make brown sugar at home.

-Powdered Sugar – Small, finely-ground particles of refined sugar are combined with small amounts of cornstarch to yield a product that dissolves quickly and a texture that’s perfect for icings and frostings.
+Powdered Sugar - Small, finely ground particles of refined sugar are combined with small amounts of cornstarch to yield a product that dissolves quickly and a texture that’s perfect for icings and frostings.
 It’s also used to “dust” your finished product to give it that final, lovely touch.
+This is also known as confectioner's sugar.
+Did you know you can make homemade powdered sugar?
+It's easy!

 Leaveners